JonMurphy/RPZ_add-on/commit.md

 ## What are the use cases?
- * easy replacement for pihole base functions
+ * simple replacement for pihole base functions
- * easy replacement for URL Filter
+ * simple replacement for URL Filter if admin runs IPFire proxy in transparent mode